 Can fluoroscopy harm my child?

-A fluoroscopy is a safe, noninvasive procedure when done according to national safety guidelines.
+A fluoroscopy exam is a safe, noninvasive procedure when done according to national safety guidelines.
 The benefits of fluoroscopy greatly outweigh the risk of harm when needed to diagnose illnesses and perform medical procedures.
-The radiology team at CHOC Children’s has been trained to use the least amount of radiation to obtain the necessary images.
+The radiology team at CHOC uses the least amount of radiation to obtain the necessary images.

 What fluoroscopy safety guidelines does CHOC follow?

 CHOC strives to minimize radiation exposure in children.
 We use techniques that result in shorter fluoroscopy times.
 We reduced radiation by up to 90 percent on fluoroscopic procedures.

 - Our radiology team will take you and your child to the exam area.